openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-richeditor.md

 Adds an image span.
 If the cursor in the component is blinking, the cursor position is updated to be after the inserted image span.

+To avoid potential loading issues, do not directly add a network image.

 **Atomic service API**: This API can be used in atomic services since API version 11.

 **System capability**: SystemCapability.ArkUI.ArkUI.Full